OpenZeppelin/compact-security-detectors-sdk/sdk/docs/overview.md

 # Overview

-The `midnight-security-detectors-sdk` is a Rust library that provides tooling to parse, analyze, and detect security-related issues in source code written in the Compact DSL using Tree-sitter.
+The `compact-security-detectors-sdk` is a Rust library that provides tooling to parse, analyze, and detect security-related issues in source code written in the Compact DSL using Tree-sitter.

 ## Key Components